datacanovas/datacanovas/README.md

 - 📫 How to reach me **dscanovas@outlook.es**

-- ⚡ I enjoy: **reading and learning, hiking, calisthenics and running**
+- ⚡ I enjoy: **reading,learning, hiking, calisthenics and running**